Does My Website Need an SSL Certificate?

 1. What is an SSL certificate?

-SSL (Secure Sockets Layer) is a protocol that encrypts data and creates a secure connection between a web server and a browser; i.e., SSL protects communication between a website and a user.
+SSL (Secure Sockets Layer) is a protocol that encrypts data and creates a safe connection between a web server and a browser; i.e., SSL protects communication between a website and a user.
 The information they are exchanging is unreadable by the Internet Service Provider, WI-FI administrator, and others.
 It ensures that login credentials, credit card details, and other sensitive data are encrypted.

-When a website has an SSL certificate installed, its address will begin with “https” instead of “http”, where the “s” means “secure”.
+When a website has SSL installed, its address will begin with “https” instead of “http”, where the “s” means “secure”.
 In addition, most browsers will show a green lock icon.
 As an example, look at the address bar of this page: Dizzain.com prefers to use secure connections.

 2. Is SSL really necessary?